FLARE: Learning Future-Aware Latent Representations from Vision-Language Models for Autonomous Driving: Introduction

 \section{Introduction}

-Recent end-to-end autonomous driving methods~\citep{hu2023planning, li2025drive, li2024hydra, hu2022st}, which directly map raw sensor inputs to final trajectories, have demonstrated remarkable performance.
-These models are predominantly trained on large-scale human driving datasets, which effectively enables them to learn human-like driving behaviors and exhibit satisfactory performance across a wide range of common scenarios.
-However, the diversity of driving scenarios they encompass remains substantially limited compared to the complexity and variability inherent in real-world traffic conditions.
-This fundamental limitation inevitably imposes a performance ceiling on models trained exclusively with such datasets.
-To address the challenge of handling rare long-tail scenarios in real-world deployment settings, recent researches~\citep{ chen2024drivinggpt, hwang2024emma, jiang2025alphadrive, liu2025hybridvla, xu2025drivegpt4v2} have increasingly explored the paradigm of leveraging knowledge from vision-language models (VLMs) pre-trained on large-scale internet data.
-To better adapt and utilize VLMs in autonomous driving scenarios, numerous studies~\citep{chi2025impromptu,sima2024drivelm, tian2024drivevlm, zhou2025opendrivevlaendtoendautonomousdriving} have incorporated trajectory planning or driving direction classification tasks alongside visual question answering (VQA) during the training phase.
+Recent end-to-end autonomous driving methods~\cite{uniad, jiang2023vad, hu2022stp3,sun2025sparsedrive}, which directly map raw sensor inputs to final trajectories, have demonstrated remarkable performance by learning human-like driving behaviors from large-scale datasets.
+Despite their success in common scenarios, these models face a fundamental limitation: the diversity of driving scenarios in training data remains substantially constrained compared to the complexity and variability inherent in real-world traffic conditions, inevitably imposing a performance ceiling when deployed in practice.
+To address the challenge of handling rare long-tail scenarios, recent researches~\cite{ chen2024drivinggpt, hwang2024emma, jiang2025alphadrive, liu2025hybridvla, xu2025drivegpt4v2} has increasingly explored leveraging vision-language models (VLMs) pre-trained on large-scale internet data, which offer richer world knowledge and stronger generalization capabilities.
+To better adapt VLMs to autonomous driving, numerous studies~\cite{chi2025impromptu,sima2024drivelm, tian2024drivevlm, zhou2025opendrivevlaendtoendautonomousdriving} have incorporated trajectory planning and driving reasoning tasks alongside visual question answering (VQA) during training, typically requiring extensive human annotations for scene descriptions, meta-actions, and driving rationales.